 All official travel must have the approval of the President.
-The basic rules and regulations governing official travel for faculty and staff members are made by the President and/or the Business Manager on the basis of availability of funds and priority of college business.
+The basic rules and regulations governing official travel for faculty and staff members are made by the President and/or the Business Manager based on the availability of funds and the priority of college business.